 Now you know that not all blades are the same.
 Some are brand-specific.
 Some need adapters.
 Many are universal—but not all.
 The most important thing?
 Pick the right blade for the job.
 Use a wood blade for trim, a bi-metal blade for metal, and a carbide blade for grout or tile.
 If you’re doing a bit of everything, a multi-material blade is the way to go.

 Quality matters, too.
 A good blade lasts longer and gives better results.
 That means fewer blade changes and a smoother project.
-Ready to upgrade your tool game?
-Pick one of the top blades we recommended and see the difference for yourself.
+Need a reliable supplier for oscillating blades?
+[Contact Johnson Tools] today for free samples and a compatibility consultation.